kpsdev1/The-Recipe-Blog/README.md

 **EPIC | Site Navigation**
 - As a User I can easily navigate around the site so that I can view different pages and sections on the site.
-- As a User I can click on the about page so that so that i can find out what the website is about and how to use it.
+- As a User I can click on the about page so that so that I can find out what the website is about and how to use it.
 - As a User I can view the list of recipes so that I can pick one to read.
 - As a User I can see the list of wines so that I can pick one to view.
 - As a User I can search so that I can find a recipe that I am looking for.